-- Please click on the following link for details of the current and upcoming road works: Weekly Road Works List [54kb].
+- Please click on the following link for details of the current and upcoming road works: Road Works List - wc 04.06.18 [49kb].

 Applying to undertake works or obstruct the Public Highway

 - Anyone wishing to undertake any works or obstruct the Public Highway requires a permit.
-To obtain a permit, please complete the Roadworks & Traffic Management Application Form [359kb].
+To obtain a permit, please complete the Roadworks & traffic management application form [361kb].